ZhengZhang008/GrokkingAlgorithms/README.md

 : An unweighted graph is a graph in which the edges do not have weights or costs associated with them.
 Instead, they simply represent the presence of a connection between two vertices.

 - Directed acyclic graph (有向无环图)
-: a directed acyclic graph (DAG) is a graph that is directed and without cycles connecting the other edges.
+: A directed acyclic graph (DAG) is a graph that is directed and without cycles connecting the other edges.
 This means that it is impossible to traverse the entire graph starting at one edge.
 The edges of the directed graph only go one way.

 - Parent node (父节点)
 : Any sub-node of a given node is called a child node, and the given node, in turn, is the child's parent.